 “Protein design is poised to become one of the most important new tools we have for making medicines, including developing countermeasures to future pandemics, and for addressing other global emergencies such as climate change.
 For this fast-moving area of science to deliver the most good for the world, our community must ensure that we proceed safely and responsibly.”

-As an output of the summit, the Institute for Protein Design will participate in a broad community effort to develop new voluntary guidelines for researchers to follow as they apply AI to protein research.
-Such commitments can help establish community standards and encourage ethical behavior on the part of individual scientists by, for example, creating an obligation to report any concerning research practices.
+As an output of the summit, our Institute will participate in a broad community effort to develop voluntary guidelines for researchers to follow as they apply AI to protein research.
+Such commitments can help establish community standards and encourage ethical behavior on the part of individual scientists by, for example, creating an obligation to report concerning research practices.
 Once developed, these guidelines will be publicly shared.

 Additionally, the Institute for Protein Design has committed to maintaining open and transparent communication with the various government agencies tasked with ensuring that AI systems are safe, secure, and trustworthy.
 As protein design research is highly international, this will require global coordination across multiple jurisdictions.